 Telephone Use - When a student is not able to use their classroom telephone, the student may use the office phone for emergency use only.
 The office staff will make all necessary calls home when a child is ill.
 All after school arrangements should be made prior to arriving to school.

-Electronic Devices - Students’ unauthorized use of any personal electronic devices including but not limited to cellular/digital telephones, iPods, iPads, cameras, and laptop computers, is not allowed on campus.
+Electronic Devices - Students' are not allowed to use personal electronic devices including but not limited to cellular/digital telephones, iPods, iPads, cameras, and laptop computers, during core day or at school wide functions.
 If a student is in the possession of such devices, these electronic devices should remain off during the entire time the student is on campus.
-If a student uses an electronic device while on campus, without authorization from a LAS staff member, the device will be removed from his/her possession and the student’s parent/guardian will need to personally pick up the confiscated electronic device at a designated time.
+If a student uses an electronic device while on campus, without authorization from a LAS staff member, the device will be removed from his/her possession and the student's parent/guardian will need to personally pick up the confiscated electronic device at a designated time.

 Medications - The school recognizes that students may have special medical needs.
 Education Code 49407 outlines conditions for administering medications at school during the time the student is under the supervision of school personnel.
-Medications can only be given by LAS staff if there are written instructions from a medical doctor and permission from the parent/guardian.
+Medications can only be given by LAS staff if there are written instructions from a medical doctor and permission from the parent/guardian (parent/guardian may obtain a Medication Authorization Form in the Main Office).
 Written instruction and permission must be renewed at the start of each school year.
 Medication must be labeled and in the original pharmacy container.
 Specific guidelines must be followed for students to use medication at school.
-Students should not bring or carry medication of any kind to school (including cough drops).
+Students should not bring or carry medication of any kind to school, including cough drops or vitamins.